Lynch School Faculty Policies and Procedures Handbook

-Faculty members who have recently joined the Lynch School are encouraged to develop an understanding of the procedures used at the University prior to serving on doctoral committees.
-New faculty members should consult with their department chairs and their mentors regarding appropriate times to begin as readers on dissertations.
+Tenure-track faculty members who have recently joined the Lynch School are encouraged to develop an understanding of the procedures used at the University prior to serving on doctoral committees.
+New tenure-track faculty members should consult with their department chairs and their mentors regarding appropriate times to begin as readers on dissertations.

 Details on the dissertation process, time lines, and expected outcomes specific to the Lynch School can be found on the Lynch School’s Doctoral Policies and Procedures webpage.

 Finally, all faculty members are encouraged to participate in the following activities from September to the end of May:

 - open house sessions for newly admitted students and parents

 - transfer student orientation

 - GEA Research Forum